8 Ways a Lack of Sleep Affects Your Whole Body

 - Harming relationships: Forgetfulness, moodiness, and irritability can put stress on your personal relationships as well as your career.

 - Exacerbating existing health conditions: Nearly all health conditions are more difficult to treat and control if sleep deprivation is present.

 - Struggling to maintain a healthy weight: Excess weight takes an additional toll on your physical health and your overall well-being.

 If you are experiencing a lack of sleep, it’s incredibly important to take immediate action to get it under control.

 Laurel Manor SleepCare can help you unlock quality, restful sleep.

 Have you ever heard of sleep dentistry?
 This unique form of dental care encompasses both your oral health and your overall health.
-Dr. Rozensky and his team can diagnose and treat three common causes of a lack of sleep, all of which begin in the mouth.
+Dr. Rozensky and his team can work with three common causes of a lack of sleep, all of which begin in the mouth.